moalghifari/automatic-subtitle-generation/README.md

 # Indonesian Speech Recognition

 ## Introduction
-The goal of this project is to develop an automatic subtitle generation system for Indonesian news broadcast videos.
-Using the Kaldi and SRILM language modeling tools, the acoustic model and language model are trained.
-React.js is used to build the web interface. ([moalghifari/indonesian-asr-frontend](https://github.com/moalghifari/indonesian-asr-frontend)).
+An automatic subtitle generation system for Indonesian news broadcast videos using Automatic Speech Recognition (ASR) technology.
+The ASR is consist of acoustic model and language model which trained using Kaldi and SRILM tools.
+The backend service made in Flask framework, while the web interface is built with the React.js library. ([moalghifari/indonesian-asr-frontend](https://github.com/moalghifari/indonesian-asr-frontend)).

 The recordings of Kompas TV news broadcasts were manually annotated using Audacity to create the speech corpus.
 A text corpus which was collected by ILPS was used to build a dictionary and a n-gram language model.